 Withdrawal of the protection status based on national security grounds

-In 2020, the matter of status withdrawal based on national security reasons came at the forefront in the HHC’s work, as a result of the relatively increased number of such cases concerning not only beneficiaries of international protection but also third-country nationals residing lawfully in Hungary.[4]
-According to the Asylum Act, the Counter-Terrorism Office (CTO) and the Constitutional Protection Office (CPO) involved in the asylum procedure[5] might establish that the third-country national poses a threat to the national security without any further reasoning.[6]
-In these cases, the underlying data substantiating the national security threat is classified by the security agencies with reference to the protection of public interest, i.e.
+In 2020, the matter of status withdrawal based on national security reasons came at the forefront in the HHC’s work, as a result of the relatively increased number of such cases concerning not only beneficiaries of international protection but also third-country nationals residing lawfully in Hungary.[3]
+According to the Asylum Act, the Counter-Terrorism Office (CTO) and the Constitutional Protection Office (CPO) involved in the asylum procedure[4] might establish that the third-country national poses a threat to the national security without any further reasoning.[5]
+In these cases, the underlying data substantiating the national security threat is classified by the security agencies with reference to the protection of public interest, i.e. national defence, national security, law enforcement and crime prevention activities.[6]
+The opinions of the special authorities are binding for the NDGAP, which is subsequently obliged to withdraw international protection status.[7]

-The Classified Data Act provides for the possibility for the person concerned to request the cognizance of the concerning classified data from the special authorities.[9]
-However, as per the experience of the HHC, there has been no cases in which access was granted in 2020 and 2021.
-Furthermore, even if the access would be granted, the law does not provide clearly for its usage in the procedure.
-Due to the lack of efficient mechanism by which the person could get access at least to the essence of the reasoning as it is required by the CJEU and the ECtHR set out in its relevant case-law and in the absence of the permission for its usage, the person concerned is not in the position to effectively challenge the decision of the NDGAP before the courts.
-Consequently, HHC is of the view that in these cases the right of the beneficiary of international protection to adversarial proceedings, the principle of equality of arms, his/her right of access to files, to defence and to be heard, as well as the right to an effective remedy and finally the right to a competent authority deciding on withdrawal are equally violated.
-Noticing these shortcomings, on 27 January 2021 the Metropolitan Court in Hungary stayed the judicial review procedure of a Syrian refugee whose status had been withdrawn based on national security grounds and referred five questions to the CJEU to be interpreted in a preliminary reference ruling (case C-159/21).
-In September 2021, the HHC, in cooperation with the Polish Helsinki Foundation for Human Rights (Poland) and Kisa (Cyprus), published a Comparative Report on Access to Classified Data in National Security Immigration Cases in Cyprus, Hungary and Poland.[10]
-The HHC interviewed in December 2021 one of their clients affected by the unlawful national security invoking practice of the NDGAP on how her life and that of her family was affected by the fact that after 20 years the Hungarian authorities see her stay in the country as a risk to national security.[11]
+The Classified Data Act provides for the possibility for the person concerned to request knowledge of the classified data from the special authorities.[8]
+However, as per the experience of the HHC, there has been no cases in which access was granted between 2020 and 2023.
+Furthermore, even if access would be granted, the law does not provide clearly for its usage in the procedure.
+Due to the lack of efficient mechanism by which the person could access at least the essence of the reasoning as required by the CJEU and the ECtHR in its relevant case-law and in the absence of permission for its usage, the person concerned is not in a position to effectively challenge the decision of the NDGAP before the courts.
+Consequently, the HHC is of the view that in these cases the right of the beneficiary of international protection to adversarial proceedings, the principle of equality of arms, their right of access to files, to defence and to be heard, as well as the right to an effective remedy and finally the right to a competent authority deciding on withdrawal are equally violated.

 While the withdrawal on national security grounds per se is permissible under the Qualification Directive, the procedure itself (as mentioned above) constitutes a violation of EU law.
-The HHC identified five main points where Hungarian asylum legislation and practice regarding exclusion from international protection on national security grounds contradict EU law and jurisprudence, including the clear non-transposition of Art.
+The HHC identified five main points where the Hungarian asylum legislation and practice regarding exclusion from international protection on national security grounds contradict EU law and jurisprudence, including the clear non-transposition of Art.
 14(6) of Qualification Directive (as interpreted by the CJEU in the M case[12]).[13]
-The information update concluded that the Hungarian law does not provide any reasoning as to the national security risk allegedly presented by the person concerned.
+The information update concluded that Hungarian law does not provide any reasoning as to the national security risk allegedly presented by the person concerned.
 This is contrary to Art.
 47 of the Charter, and violates the provisions of the Procedures Directive ensuring the enforcement of the right to an effective remedy and, in particular, the rights of the defence (Arts.
 46(3), 11(2), 45(1), (3) and Preamble (20) of the Procedures Directive).
 Furthermore, the mere access by the courts to the classified data provided by the Hungarian law does not on its own guarantee the respect of the applicant’s rights of the defence and hence, violates the rights of access to information and data underlying the decision on exclusion (Arts.
 12(1)(d), 23(1) and 45(4) of the Procedures Directive).
 A further problematic point is due to the binding nature of the security agencies’ opinion over the asylum authority.
 It results that a decision on exclusion based on national security grounds is ultimately made by the security agencies.
 This diverges from the requirement that the determining authority is responsible for the examination of the recognition, refusal or withdrawal of international protection (Art.
 4 of the Procedures Directive).
 Further on, the automatic rulings of the Hungarian asylum authority when delivering exclusion decisions on national security grounds violates the requirement of individual assessment, including the examination of proportionality (Arts.
 4, 10(3), 14(4)(a) and Art.
 17(1)(d) of the Qualifications Directive; Preamble (20) of the Procedures Directive).

 Hungarian law further contains two provisions regarding the withdrawal of protection status that are in breach of EU law, namely the one based on the commission of a serious crime and the other based on the re-availment of the country of origin’s protection with regard to persons with subsidiary protection.